-When I started to write a book on emergence around 2004 and published it in 2008 (How things emerge) and when I decided to focus my blog page (this one) around emergence, I could not imagine that a discovery about emergence of time from entanglement would “emerge” from quantum mechanics research.
-Recent theories speculate that time emerges as an “involuntary” result of entanglement.
-I had no specific intention to build entanglement tag from the beginning.
-Only later I found out that “entanglement” is building up from my posts.
-As surprised I am, I let it go, I let it emerge.
+When I started writing a book about emergence around 2004 and published it in 2008 (How things emerge), and when I later decided to focus my blog site (this one) on emergence, I couldn’t imagine that a profound discovery about the emergence of time from entanglement would “emerge” from quantum mechanics research.
+For example, recent theories speculate that time emerges as an “involuntary” result of entanglement.

-This experiment from Ekatarina Moreva is a huge push for physicists, but I do claim that is even more important challenge for philosophers.
-It is a huge step forward for integrated science that would start to understand that physics is as strong as much integrates philosophy, and philosophy is as strong as it reflects physics.
-Both are strong as integrated.
-The necessary step towards this integration being the acceptance that there is no difference in the objectivity of methods being used by one or by another.
+The experiment mentioned above of Ekatarina Moreva is an excellent advance for physicists, but I argue that it is an even more critical challenge for philosophers.
+It is a big step toward integrated science, which should begin to understand that physics is as strong as it integrates philosophy.
+Philosophy is as strong as it reflects physics.
+Both are as strong as they are integrated.

 And what a surprise.
-A question of emergence and results of complex systems is important also for science of economy or catallactics.
-F.A Hayek’s Fatal Conceit, published in 1988, is not so much a book about Socialism, but even more about the phenomena of emergence in everyday economics.
-I was surprised because emergence is clearly non-existent concept in economy at least in most popular economy.
-Hayek in this book brilliantly explains why linear logic fails to conceptualize human actions in economy.
-In this book Hayek presents even more concise explanation of what emergence really is than Stuart Kauffman book The Origins of Order from 1993.
-Strongly recommend!
+The question of the origins and outcomes of complex systems is also crucial to the science of economics or catallactics.
+F.A.
+Hayek’s Fatal Conceit, published in 1988, is not so much a book about socialism as it is about the phenomena of emergence in everyday economics.
+I was surprised because emergence is obviously a non-existent concept in economics, at least in most popular economics.
+Hayek brilliantly explains in this book why linear logic fails when it comes to conceptualising human action in economics.
+In this book, Hayek explains even more succinctly what emergence is than in Stuart Kauffman 1993 book The Origins of Order—highly recommended!